AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-11.md

 - **[Iceberg Lakehouse Engineering Video Playlist](https://youtube.com/playlist?list=PLsLAVBjQJO0p0Yq1fLkoHvt2lEJj5pcYe&si=WTSnqjXZv6Glkc3y)**
 - **[Ultimate Apache Iceberg Resource Guide](https://medium.com/data-engineering-with-dremio/ultimate-directory-of-apache-iceberg-resources-e3e02efac62e)**

 As data systems grow more complex, understanding where your data came from, how it has changed, and who is responsible for it becomes just as critical as the data itself.
-It’s not enough to know that a dataset exists—you need to know how it was created, whether it’s trustworthy, and how it fits into the broader system.
+It’s not enough to know that a dataset exists - you need to know how it was created, whether it’s trustworthy, and how it fits into the broader system.

-In this post, we’ll break down three interconnected concepts—metadata, data lineage, and governance—and explore why they’re essential to building transparent, scalable, and compliant data infrastructure.
+In this post, we’ll break down three interconnected concepts: metadata, data lineage, and governance, and explore why they’re essential to building transparent, scalable, and compliant data infrastructure.

 ## What Is Metadata?